uber/react-view/README.md

 You can set an initial source code.
 This can be useful in combination with `onUpdate` to preserve the playground's state through the URL.
 React View would initially hydrate the state from the `initialCode` value but all subsequent changes will be driven by its internal state.

-If you use `useView` only as the live code editor, you should always set this value to something so user doesn't see a blank page.
+If you use `useView` only as the live code editor, you should always set this value to something so the user doesn't see a blank page.

 #### provider